Transparency of the Regulatory System

 Investor-State Dispute Settlement

-The Code of Arbitration Procedure specifies that, if an international treaty of the Kyrgyz Republic establishes the rules of court procedure, other than those, provided by the legislation of the Kyrgyz Republic, rules of the international treaty shall apply.
+The Code of Arbitration Procedure specifies that, if an international treaty of the Kyrgyz Republic establishes the rules of court procedure other than those provided by the legislation of the Kyrgyz Republic, rules of the international treaty shall apply.
 The U.S.-Kyrgyz BIT outlines procedures by which parties may consent to binding arbitration.
-Post is unaware of any claims made by U.S. investors under the agreement since it entered into force.
+The U.S. Embassy is unaware of any claims made by U.S. investors under the agreement since it entered into force.

-A weak and judicial system fails to act as an independent arbiter in investment disputes.
+Cases of investment disputes have been reported to be subject to corruption during the judicial process.
 Since most of these disputes are between foreign investors and the Kyrgyz government, local courts serve as the executors of the authorities’ political agenda.

-In January 2017, a local media outlet, citing the Kyrgyz government’s center for legal representation, reported that, between 2014 and 2016, fourteen lawsuits were filed against the Kyrgyz Republic totaling over $1.8 billion in claims, with nine arbitration disputes total over $1.5 billion in claims have been settled to date.
+In September 2017, a local media outlet, citing the Kyrgyz government’s center for legal representation, reported that, between 2011 and 2017, eighteen lawsuits were filed against the Kyrgyz Republic totaling over USD 1.8 billion in claims.
+11 of these arbitration disputes totaling over USD 1.6 billion in claims had been settled.

-The most well-known investment dispute centers around the Kumtor gold mine.
-Since the mine began commercial production in 1997, the Canadian company, Centerra Gold, whose local subsidiary Kumtor Gold operates the mine has renegotiated the terms of their investment with the government more than three times at the request of the Kyrgyz Government.
+The most well-known investment dispute centers on the Kumtor gold mine.
+Since the mine began commercial production in 1997, Canadian-based Centerra Gold, whose mine is operated by local subsidiary, Kumtor Gold, has renegotiated the terms of their investment with the government more than three times at the request of the Kyrgyz Government.
 In December 2015, both sides tabled the talks without resolution.
 In 2016, Kyrgyz law enforcement officials raided the Bishkek headquarters of Kumtor Gold on accusations of financial irregularities, and prevented expatriate officials from exiting the country.
-A local court issued an injunction to preclude the company from making financial transfers to Centerra, and later fined Kumtor for nearly $98 million in alleged environmental damages.
+A local court issued an injunction to preclude the company from making financial transfers to Centerra, and later fined Kumtor for nearly USD 98 million in alleged environmental damages.
 Shortly afterward, Centerra elevated its dispute with state corporation KyrgyzAltyn over environmental, dividend, and land use claims to a court of international arbitration.
 In September 2017, the two parties negotiated a settlement without a decision from the arbitration court, but subsequent changes in the Kyrgyz government have delayed full implementation of the agreement and made yet another renegotiation possible.

 International Commercial Arbitration and Foreign Courts

 The Code of Arbitration Procedures allows for international and domestic arbitration of disputes.
 If feasible, the arbiter and the terms of arbitration should be identified in the initial contract.
 Establishing the terms for arbitration beforehand may prevent further complications in the event of a dispute.
-According to local media, five arbitration claims against the Kyrgyz Republic totaling $253 million remain unresolved.
-The outcome of these cases is uncertain, as is whether the Kyrgyz Government would respect or enforce any final decision.
+According to local media, seven arbitration claims against the Kyrgyz Republic totaling USD 250 million remain unresolved.

 Parties can agree to any judicial institution, including third-party courts within or outside of the Kyrgyz Republic, or domestic or international arbitration.
 If the parties fail to settle the dispute within three months of the date of the first written request, any investment dispute between an investor and the public authorities of the Kyrgyz Republic will be subject to settlement by the judicial bodies of the Kyrgyz Republic.
 Any of the parties may initiate a settlement by recourse to: